 The IRS uses Schedule B to determine if you've deposited your federal employment tax liabilities CAUTION on time.
 If you're a semiweekly schedule depositor and you don't properly complete and file your Schedule B with Form 941, the IRS may propose an "averaged" FTD penalty.
 See Deposit Penalties in section 11 of Pub.
-15 or section 8 of Pub.
-80 for more information.
+15.